Dynamics 365 Field Service ROI — What Actually Pays Back

 3. Dispatch Overhead

 For companies with dedicated dispatch staff, the reduction in scheduling phone calls, email threads, and manual whiteboard management is real and quantifiable.
 A dispatcher spending 4 hours/day managing schedule changes can often get that to 2 hours with URS and the Field Service mobile app — because techs are updating their own status, customers are getting automated ETA notifications, and rescheduling logic runs automatically.
-That's a meaningful headcount efficiency for a dispatcher earning $50k/year.
+That's a meaningful headcount efficiency, freeing a dispatcher's time for higher-value work.

 4. Parts Inventory Accuracy